Online Psychology Degrees

 If you are at the beginning of your educational journey, you are likely wondering about the longevity of the career options within the field of psychology.
 With any career, there is an ebb and flow to the demand of that specific field and psychology is no different.
 Luckily, with the increase in technology and development of new psychological career paths, the future is looking bright!

-For example, according to the U.S. Bureau of Labor Statistics, the employment outlook for general psychologists is expected to grow 19% between 2014 and 2024 – much faster than the average occupation!
-With the increasing awareness of mental health concerns, the demand for counselors is projected to be in high.
+For example, according to the U.S. Bureau of Labor Statistics, the employment outlook for general psychologists is expected to grow 3% between 2019 and 2029 – about as fast as the average for all occupations.
+With the increasing awareness of mental health concerns, the demand for clinical, counseling, and school psychologists is projected to grow due to greater demand in schools, hospitals, mental health centers, and social service agencies.

 With the nature of the psychology field, the more education you have, the better your chances at building a thriving career.
 Working towards an advanced degree is recommended in order to keep your options open in a competitive job market.